miladsade96/mysql_notes/notes/chapter-03/README.md

 ---

 ## Self Outer Join
+A `self outer join` is a type of `outer join` where a table is joined with itself.
+It's useful when you want to compare rows within a single table based on certain criteria, while `preserving all rows` from the table

 #### Selecting all employees whether they have a manager or not.
 This query will return the manager row itself as result because the manager is also an employee in the organization:
 ```mysql